 Probably.
 It's good enough for virtually all amateurs and nearly all professionals.
 There is a concept called t/stop, for transmission stop, which is a measure of the actual light transmission of the lens rather than the simple ratio of the aperture to the focal length.
 The t/stop can vary from the f/stop because you have a lot of lens elements (big zoom lenses might have these) or at one time you might have had one lens coated and another not coated.
 About the only people who need this level of precision are professional cinemaphotographers who use the t/stop to set exposure.
 Their lenses sometimes have both f/stop and t/stop scales marked.
 Even when they know the t/stops of the lens, the f/stops remain important because depth of field is driven by the f/stop regardless of the light-passing ability of the glass.
 I have never seen a still photography lens marked in t/stops, I have never used t/stops personally and I doubt you'd ever find a professional still photographer who has, but the concept is out there so I thought I'd mention it.

 You need to know the doubling/halving relationship and how it works with shutter speeds in exposure.
 You need to understand that for a given amount of light and ISO, there are many combinations of shutter speeds and f/stops that give the same amount of light on the film/sensor (see next paragraph).
+You should understand that, with digital cameras, if you find yourself in a bad spot in terms of shutter speed and f/stop, you may be able to mitigate matters by changing your ISO.
 This is key since the shutter speeds and f/stops you choose have implications in how your final photograph will look in ways other than purely the amount of light on the film.
 You need to know that as you stop down you get more depth of field.
 You do not need to go around calculating aperture areas for your lenses and f/stops.
 If you're like me, it's worth doing it once to see that it works, then forgetting about.

 Now, to bring this all together, we know that the shutter speeds and f/stops both double and halve.
-Thus, we know that we can open up an f/stop (letting in twice the light) and move the shutter speed one step faster (cutting the time in half) and have the same amount of light on the film.
+Thus, we know that we can open up an f/stop (letting in twice the light) and move the shutter speed one step faster (cutting the time in half) and have the same amount of light on the sensor.
 It's like that bucket of water; run the water twice as fast for half the time and the bucket is still full.
-As an example, if we meter a scene and it tells us that 1/125th at f/8 is the correct exposure, any of the following combinations would work:
+As an example, if we meter a scene and it tells us that, at our current ISO, 1/125th at f/8 is the correct exposure, any of the following combinations would work:

 |Shutter Speed||1/4 second||1/8||1/15||1/30||1/60||1/125||1/250||1/500||1/1000||1/2000||1/4000|